EXEIN secures €2M for world-first firmware cybersecurity solution

-United Ventures announces a €2 Million Series A round of funding into EXEIN, the cybersecurity startup that seeks to secure the Internet of Things (IoT), industrial and critical infrastructure devices using a world-first firmware security solution that includes offline monitoring.
-The series A round represents the largest investment into Italy’s cyber security sector to date.
+United Ventures announces a €2 Million pre-Series A round of funding into EXEIN, the cybersecurity startup that seeks to secure the Internet of Things (IoT), industrial and critical infrastructure devices using a world-first firmware security solution that includes offline monitoring.
+The round represents the largest investment into Italy’s cyber security sector to date.

 Founded in July 2018 by Gianni Cuozzo as a spin-off project undertaken by Italy’s leading cybersecurity firm, Aspisec, EXEIN looks to tackle the huge security threat posed by connected smart-devices and the vulnerabilities carried within their firmware.